Hey, hard-working creative. Want more time to make art and write books without all that pressure and stress?

-That’s a little over a hundred bucks per day for room and board, food, tailored creativity coaching, and time.
+That’s a little over a hundred bucks per day for room and board, food, tailored creativity coaching, a supportive community, and time.
 Time to get clear, figure it all out, and hop back into your life ready to rock those deadlines with a fresh sense of purpose.
 You’ll feel better, eat better, sleep better, and make better art by doing the work.

 Giving yourself this gift of clarity is only going to make you unstoppable, love.
 I really want to help you get there.

 So let’s do this together, okay?

 Space is super limited to maximize the workshops, so be sure to hop in ASAP.
 Here’s how you do it:

 - Fill out this Google Form with your information.